MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 - Ensure devices are charging between shifts.
 - If a device needs to last multiple shifts, consider using an external battery at the start of a shift while the device still has significant charge per the [managing heat directions](hololens2-charging.md#managing-heat).
 - When you're storing devices, keep them plugged in and connected to a network.
-This is the best way to ensure OS and apps stay up to date.
+This practice is the best way to ensure OS and apps stay up to date.
 - Consider how you plan to [clean the device](hololens2-maintenance.md) between users.
 If you plan to use Iris authentication, it's highly recommended that the visor is cleaned between each user.
 - For a device with a single shared user if using a shared PIN/password for a single user, don't put the PIN/password on the side of the device.
 - For multiple devices with a single shared user, use various PINs/passwords.
 Or consider setting up a [Shared Microsoft Entra account](/hololens/shared-aad-accounts) to allow signin with a single button-click.
-- Label your devices so users can find ones they already have used.
+- Label your devices so users can find ones they already used.
 Signing back into a previously used device to launch an app can take a little as 30 seconds with Iris, PIN, or FIDO2 security keys.
 Setting up a new device, either OOBE or adding a new user, and then launching an app can take as much as 5 minutes.

 ## Share with multiple people, each using their own account